gwena/Kata-StringCalculator-Ruby/README.md

 As much as one would have practiced the Kata on her/his own before, to be in the *hot seat* was always pushing people out of their comfort zone.

 ## 4 Lines Version
+Version done during the live coding Brown Bag session, following TDD.

+This is not readable, and not the way I code, I just wanted something terse to contrast with other languages
 ```ruby
 def add(str)
   dlm = str[%r{//(\[.*?\])\n}] ? $1.scan(/\[(.*?)\]/).flatten.map { |d| Regexp.quote(d) }.join('|') : ','